How to build Libbulletjme from source

 Libbulletjme is free, open-source software.

-While pre-built artifacts (including JARs and native libraries) can be downloaded from GitHub and the Maven Central Repository, some people prefer to build them from source.
+While pre-built artifacts (including AARs and JARs) can be downloaded from the Maven Central Repository, some people prefer to build them from source.

 You can also build a local copy of the documentation (website content).
 This is useful if you are editing the content, or if your Internet access is limited or unreliable.